jugeeya/UltimateTrainingModpack/README.md

 ## Installation on Nintendo Switch

 * Atmosphere: https://github.com/Atmosphere-NX/Atmosphere/releases
   * This is the custom firmware that is required for any hacked Switch.
-One great guide for installation here can be found at https://switch.homebrew.guide/.

 1) Transfer the extracted contents of the TrainingModpack .zip (`atmosphere` folder) onto the root of your SD card, merging the `/atmosphere` folder with the one on your SD card.
 2) Similarly, transfer the extracted contents of the Skyline .zip (`exefs` folder) into `sd:/atmosphere/contents/01006A800016E000`.